Lily-white movement

-The lily-white movement was an anti-black political movement within the Republican Party in the United States in the late 19th and early 20th centuries.
-It was a response to the political and socioeconomic gains made by African-Americans following the Civil War and the Thirteenth Amendment to the Constitution, which eliminated slavery "except as punishment for a crime".
+The Lily-White Movement was an anti-black political movement within the Republican Party in the United States in the late 19th and early 20th centuries.
+It was a response to the political and socioeconomic gains made by African-Americans following the Civil War and the Thirteenth Amendment to the Constitution, which eliminated slavery and involuntary servitude ("except as punishment for a crime").

-During Reconstruction, black leaders in Texas and around the country gained increasing influence in the Republican Party by organizing blacks as an important voting bloc via Union Leagues and the biracial black-and-tan faction of the Republicans.
+During Reconstruction, Black leaders in the South gained influence in the Republican Party by organizing Black people as an important voting bloc via Union Leagues and the biracial black-and-tan faction of the Republicans.
 Conservative whites attempted to eliminate this influence and recover white voters who had defected to the Democratic Party.
+The Lily-White Movement proved successful throughout the South and was a key factor in the growth of the Republican Party in the region.

 Terminology

-The term lily-white movement was coined by black Texas Republican leader Norris Wright Cuney, who used the term in an 1888 state Republican convention to describe efforts by white conservatives to oust blacks from positions of Texas Republican party leadership and incite riots to divide the party.
+The term Lily-White Movement was coined by black Texas Republican leader Norris Wright Cuney, who used the term in an 1888 state Republican convention to describe efforts by White conservatives to oust black people from positions of Texas Republican party leadership and incite riots to divide the party.

 The term came to be used nationally to describe this ongoing movement as it further developed in the early 20th century.